antonmi/kraken/README.md

 config :kraken,
        project_start: true
 ```
-to the `config/dev.exs` file, the JSON definitions will be compiled when project starts, so you can run the pipeline in the "iex" console.
+to the `config/dev.exs` file, the JSON definitions will be compiled when project starts.
+So you can run the pipeline in the "iex" console.
 ```elixir
 iex(1)> Kraken.call(%{"type" => "hello", "name" => "Anton"})
 %{